Knot doubling operators and bordered Heegaard Floer homology: Background on bordered Heegaard Floer homology

 The invariant $\CFA$ is a type $A$ structure associated to a bordered Heegaard diagram whose boundary is identified with $\ZZ$.
 We do not give all the details here.
 The analogue of Proposition \ref{prop:chordsallowed} does not hold for $\CFA$; one must consider domains with arbitrary multiplicities on the boundary and a much larger family of sequences of chords.
 Therefore, it is generally easier to compute $\CFD$.

-We conclude this section with the \emph{gluing theorem}: \begin{thm}[Lipshitz-Ozsv\'ath-Thurston \cite{LOTBordered}] Suppose $\YY_1$ and $\YY_2$ are bordered $3$-manifolds, and $Y = Y_1 \cup_\phi Y_2$ is the manifold obtained by gluing them together along their boundaries, where $\phi\co -\partial Y_1 \to \partial Y_2$ is the map induced by the bordered structures.
+We conclude this section with the \emph{gluing theorem}: \begin{theorem}[Lipshitz--Ozsv\'ath--Thurston \cite{LOTBordered}] Suppose $\YY_1$ and $\YY_2$ are bordered $3$-manifolds, and $Y = Y_1 \cup_\phi Y_2$ is the manifold obtained by gluing them together along their boundaries, where $\phi\co -\partial Y_1 \to \partial Y_2$ is the map induced by the bordered structures.
 Then

-provided that at least one of the modules is bounded (so that the box tensor product is defined). \end{thm}
+provided that at least one of the modules is bounded (so that the box tensor product is defined). \end{theorem}